 Again Brendan was named an All-American along with winning Davidson’s “Tommy Peters Award” (given annually to a male Davidson athlete who exemplifies excellence on the playing field and dedicated campus leadership) and also being named one of five national finalists for the “Chip Hilton Award” (given annually to a graduating senior NCAA basketball players who demonstrates personal character in all affairs).

 He was invited to attend the Portsmouth Invitational as well as pre-draft workouts with the Indiana Pacers, Detroit Pistons, and Charlotte Bobcats.
 Despite going undrafted, Brendan continued his NBA quest by playing for the Golden State Warriors in the 2006 Las Vegas Summer League.

 For his second pro season, Brendan moved to the Bayer Giants Leverkusen in the German Bundesliga.
 There, his team finished in 3rd place while he led the league in 3’s and was named 1st team All-League.

 During the 2009-10 season, Brendan was picked as a Bundesliga All-Star.
 For the 2010-11 season, Brendan played in the Hungarian A Division for Atomeromu in Paks, Hungary, and then moved to the top division in Greece to finish the season playing for Aris Thessaloniki.

 After 5 years in Europe, Brendan decided to retire and work with Logan in and on Pro Skills Basketball year-round beginning in 2011.
-He now currently serves as the Director of PSB Charlotte, including PSB Select teams.
+He now currently serves as the Director of PSB Charlotte, including PSB Club teams.